mast-group/mineSStuBs/README.md

 ## JSON Fields
-Each SStuB entry in the JSON files contains the following fields:
+The files sstubs.json and sstubsLarge.json contain the following fields:

 "bugType"		:	The bug type (16 possible values).\
 "commitSHA1"		:	The hash of the commit fixing the bug.  \